laelbarlow/amoebae/README.md

 ## Quickstart

+On **MacOS** install Docker Desktop (https://www.docker.com/products/docker-desktop).
+On **Ubuntu** install Docker using the install_docker_on_ubuntu.sh script.

 Open a terminal window and enter the following commands.
-This works on macOS.
+This works on MacOS and Ubuntu.

 Clone this git repository: